-In 1998, a Swedish government working group was set up to "intensify Swedish relations with Asia" and make an inventory of existing research and education on Asia in Sweden.
-Based on their findings, the group recommended that a national academic institute should be created.
-The mission of the new institute would be to develop research on South Asia.
+In 1998, a Swedish government working group was established to "intensify Swedish relations with Asia" and to take stock of existing research and education on Asia in Sweden.
+Based on its findings, the group recommended that a national academic institute be established.
+The task of the new institute would be to develop research on South Asia.

-SASNET was first housed in Gamla Kirurgen.
-It established its web site in 2001 after Lars Eklund had been employed as webmaster.
-The Vice-Chancellor of Lund University issued directions for SASNET in June 2001.
-SASNET's first executive board was elected for the period 2001-2003.
+SASNET was initially based in Gamla Kirurgen and Staffan Lindberg was announced as its first director.
+It set up its website in 2001 after Lars Eklund was hired as webmaster.
+The Vice Chancellor of Lund University issued guidelines for SASNET in June 2001.
+The first board of SASNET was elected for the period 2001-2003.

-In 2007, Anna Lindberg was appointed as Director of SASNET.
-Her immediate task was to secure SASNET's funding following SIDA's decision to withdraw funding by the end of 2009.
-Lindberg successfully persuaded Lund University that research on South Asia, in particular India, was of critical importance.
-As a result, starting in 2010 SASNET became entirely funded by Lund University.
+In 2007, Anna Lindberg was appointed new director of SASNET.
+Her immediate task was to secure funding for SASNET after SIDA decided to withdraw funding by the end of 2009.
+Lindberg successfully convinced Lund University that research on South Asia, particularly India, was critical.
+As a result, SASNET was fully funded by Lund University from 2010.

-As Director, one of Lindberg's main concerns was to bring South Asian students and researchers to Sweden.
-Lindberg spearheaded an successful application for a 4-year Erasmus Mundus grant.
-This grant allowed, for the first time, Lund University and other Swedish universities to welcome large numbers of Indian students and researchers to Sweden (later extended to other South Asian countries) and offer them financial support.
-In addition, SASNET hosted senior visiting professors every year from 2010 to 2014 through an agreement between the Indian Council for Cultural Relations (ICCR) and Lund University.
-Several other guest professors from South Asia have continued to visit SASNET since 2014.
+As director, one of Lindberg's main concerns was to bring South Asian students and researchers to Sweden.
+Lindberg led a successful application for a 4-year Erasmus Mundus grant.
+This grant enabled Lund University and other Swedish universities to welcome large numbers of Indian students and researchers to Sweden for the first time (and later to other South Asian countries) and to provide them with financial support.
+In addition, SASNET hosted high-level visiting professors every year from 2010 to 2014 through an agreement between the Indian Council for Cultural Relations (ICCR) and Lund University.
+Several other visiting professors from South Asia have continued to visit SASNET since 2014.